 The Digital Antiquarian calls Through The Looking Glass “the Mac’s first great game”.
 Read MacUser’s quick review on page 33:

 Steve Capps, coauthor of the Finder, has, with a lot of help from Lewis Carroll, created an enchanting arcade game in the guise of a chessboard.

 The game is quite playable, although a very quick mind and hand are needed to get a good score.
 It doesn’t quite offer enough variety to be a long-lasting attraction, but the first few times it is great.

 The Editors’ Choice Awards For 1985

 On page 38, MacUser chooses its best programs of 1985.
-They award the best overall program of 1985 to:
+The award for best overall program of 1985 goes to:

 Excel from Microsoft for many, many reasons.
 Its spreadsheet routines are superb and totally outclass any spreadsheet running on any system.
 Couple the eye-widening graphics and charting capabilities to that spreadsheet and if your proposal doesn’t carry the day at the board meeting then you have no one to blame but yourself.
 It may be strange to quote Jack Tramiel in a Mac magazine but if, as he says, “business is war” then Excel is the best ammunition you can own.